 At Reactionpower we work to develop machine learning algorithms that take into account diverse communities.

-Using machines to find patterns in large quantities of data, and make predictions from these patterns, is unlocking many new kinds of value – from better ways to diagnose cancer to enabling self-driving cars – and creating new opportunities for individuals: machine translation, for example, can break down linguistic barriers, and voice recognition can empower illiterate people.
+Using machines to find patterns in large quantities of data and make predictions from these patterns, is unlocking many new kinds of value; from better ways to diagnose cancer to enabling self-driving cars and creating new opportunities for individuals.
+Machine translation, for example, can break down linguistic barriers, and voice recognition can empower illiterate people.

-We recognize this are emerging technologies.
+We recognize these are emerging technologies.
 While companies are designing and implementing this technology to maximize its potential benefits, ethical standards should apply.
 Discriminatory outcomes violate human rights and undermine public trust in machine learning.